 3D Design & Architecture is about living in the modern world, understanding materials and how they influence design.

-- At least five GCSEs at grade C/4 or above - including English Language or Maths.
+- Five GCSEs at grade 4 or above including English Language and Maths.

 What will I study?